virgile-baudrot/trophicR/README.md

   `#' @useDynLib rstanarm, .registration = TRUE`  which can be confusing in regards   with the begin of the sentence:
   `useDynLib(mypackage, .registration = TRUE)`.
-It could be also relevant to specify that it's necessary to use `#' @useDynLib rstanarm, .registration = TRUE` if the user generate the NAMESPACE file with roxygen2.
+It could be also relevant to specify that it's necessary to use `#' @useDynLib mypackage, .registration = TRUE` if the user generate the NAMESPACE file with roxygen2.

-* For the warning with cleanup and cleanup.win not executable :
+* For the warning with cleanup and cleanup.win not executable:
 ```
 $ chmod +x cleanup
 $ chmod +x cleanup.win